Differentiating short gamma-ray bursts progenitors through multi-MeV neutrinos: Abstract

 \section{Abstract}

-With the most recent multi-messenger detection, a new branch in modern astronomy has been arisen.
-The GW170817 event together with the short gamma-ray burst GRB 170817A was the first-ever detection of the gravitational waves and an electromagnetic counterpart.
-These detections encourage us to think that in the following years we will detect a single event through three different channels: including the mentioned above plus neutrinos from multiple astrophysical sources, as those detected from SN1987A.
-It is believed that short GRBs are originated in the merger of a black-hole (BH) with a neutron star (NS) or NS-NS scenario.
-Particularly only in the latter case, several simulations suggest that the magnetic field can be amplified up to $\sim 10^{15} - 10^{16}$ G. Considering this effect over created thermal neutrinos during the initial stage, we could differentiate short GRB progenitors through the neutrino expected flavor ratio and the opacity created by the the baryon-loaded winds ejected in each scenario.
-Moreover, We find that it is more feasible to detect neutrinos from BH-NS than NS-NS systems.
-Finally, we also estimate the number of neutrino events expected on ground-based detectors, finding that it is possible to detect neutrinos from an energetic enough source $(L\gtrsim 10^{52}$ erg s$^{-1})$ located within a nearby vicinity, such as, GRB170817A ($d=40$ Mpc) with Hyper-Kamiokande detector.
+With the most recent multi-messenger detection, a new branch in modern astronomy has arisen.
+The GW170817 event, together with the short gamma-ray burst GRB 170817A, was the first-ever detection of the gravitational waves and its electromagnetic counterpart.
+These detections encourage us to think that in the following years, we will detect a single event through three different channels: including the mentioned above plus neutrinos from multiple astrophysical sources, like those detected from SN1987A.
+It is believed that short GRBs are originated in the merger of a black hole with a neutron star (BH-NS) or a neutron star-neutron star (NS-NS) scenario.
+Particularly only in the latter case, several simulations suggest that the magnetic field can be amplified up to $\sim 10^{15} - 10^{16}$ G. Considering this effect over created thermal neutrinos during the initial stage, we study the means of discriminating among short GRB progenitors through the neutrino expected flavor ratio and the opacity created by the baryon-loaded winds ejected in each scenario.
+We found that it is more feasible to detect neutrinos from BH-NS mergers than those originated from NS-NS.
+For instance, 20 MeV-neutrinos created during an NS-NS merger are not released when they propagate with half-opening angles greater than $\sim62^\circ$ concerning the jet launch axis.
+Finally, we also estimate the number of neutrino events expected on ground-based detectors, finding that it is possible to detect neutrinos from energetic sources $(L\gtrsim 10^{52}$ erg s$^{-1})$ located close enough, such as the GRB 170817A event, with the future Hyper-Kamiokande detector. \keywords{Short Gamma-ray burst: Thermal Neutrinos: -- Neutrino Oscillation}